 With the country’s digital payments ecosystem registering a high of 2 Bn monthly transactions through the Unified Payments Interface (UPI) network last month, the focus has shifted to ensuring that the market isn’t controlled by the few big players who together hold more than 80% market share, namely Google Pay and PhonePe.

-Hence, the notification by the National Payments Corporation of India (NPCI) on Thursday (November 5), which stated that January 2021 onwards, there’d be a 30% cap on the total volume of UPI transactions through third-party app providers (TPAPs).
+Hence, the notification by the National Payments Corporation of India (NPCI) on Thursday (November 5), which stated that January 2021 onwards, each third-party app provider (TPAP) would not be allowed to process more than 30% of the total volume of transactions occurring through the UPI interface.

 According to the notification, the existing TPAPs will get two years, starting in January 2021, to comply with the new norms in a phased manner.
 However, for the new entrants in the digital payments landscape, notable among them being WhatsApp Pay, the 30% cap will be applicable from January 2021.